A blog about combining wargaming with real life, incorporating comments about how to make the most of being a grown up and a wargamer.

 Lastly I got what was possibly Paddy Griffith's last published work, "The Great War on the Western Front - A Short History", written in 2007.
 I didn't even know it existed, so I was a bit surprised (and also a trifle miffed Paddy didn't tell me, - I'd have bought a copy off him).
 I'm really looking forward to this one as I admired Paddy's work a lot and to find a book you haven't read is a real treasure.

 I have been a wargamer as long as I can remember, pretty much.

 My interests spread pretty generally across the entire historical period.
 I mostly prefer to develop and use my own rules.
 As such I've been a member of Wargames Developments since the early 80's.

 I do use commercially available rules and have a large collection, - many of which have been played.
-I'm particularly fond of the RFCM approach from Peter Pig in the past, and I make a lot of use of Neil Thomas' rules.
+I've been fond of the RFCM approach from Peter Pig in the past, and I make a lot of use of Neil Thomas' rules.
 They always seem a good place to start.